dachenlian/blog/warm-starting-encoder-decoder.md

   |BBC XSum                   |[Narayan et al. (2018a)](https://arxiv.org/abs/1808.08745)              																																				 |[link](https://huggingface.co/nlp/viewer/?dataset=xsum)
   |Gigaword                   |[Napoles et al. (2012)](http://dx.doi.org/10.18653/v1/D15-1044)         																																				 |[link](https://huggingface.co/nlp/viewer/?dataset=gigaword)

-Depending on the task, a slightly different training regime was used.
+Depending on the task, a slightly different training regimen was used.
 *E.g.* according to the size of the dataset and the specific task, the number of training steps ranges from 200K to 500K, the batch size is set to either 128 or 256, the input length ranges from 128 to 512 and the